RESEARCH & DEVELOPMENT

 Three Key Research Areas

 Fast-moving cars instantly detect the surrounding environment and reflexively decide upon the next action to take.
-Here at MIRISE we are working on the development of semiconductors to efficiently control the energy that moves these vehicles, which will contribute significantly to the mobility society of the future.
+Here at MIRISE we are conducting the R&D of semiconductors to efficiently control the energy that moves these vehicles, which will contribute significantly to the mobility society of the future.

 Sensors